VTIvanov20/ksd/README.md

 <hr>

-## Credits
+## 🤝 Credits
-- powered by [8ball-engine](https://github.com/TheBrightSide/codename-8ball-engine) created by AEManov20
+- Powered by [8ball-engine](https://github.com/TheBrightSide/codename-8ball-engine), created by <a href="https://github.com/AEManov20">AEManov20</a>
-- the rest of the components for the engine have been created by everyone
+- Components for the engine have been created by everyone

 <hr>

-## Reviews
+## 📖 Reviews
-If you're not sold on this game yet, just listen to what our fans have to say about it!
+<p align="center">If you're not sold on this project yet, just listen to what our fans have to say about it!</p>

 ![Picture](res/img/banners/duck.png) "Wow, it's cool to see this game finally digitalised!" - Value's Duck <br>
     (picture of Value's duck)